Is Retiring in Panama Right For You?

 Even if you can get health insurance in Panama, it will usually not cover any medications, so you’ll need to pay for medications out of pocket.
 Some medications are not available in Panama.
 You can check medication prices and availability at the links to a pharmacy in this article.

-You can get health insurance, which only covers you in Panama, or get international health insurance, which will cover you anywhere in the world.
-I pay $102 per month for Panama-only health insurance. l previously had international health insurance, but it’s more affordable just to get travel insurance when I travel outside of Panama.
+You can get health insurance, which only covers you in Panama, or international health insurance, which covers you anywhere in the world.
+I pay $117 per month for Panama-only health insurance.

 Even though health care in Panama is excellent, you need to evaluate your own health situation before deciding to retire in Panama and move away from the doctors (and health insurance) you have used for many years.
 This is especially important if you have a serious chronic illness, mobility, or other handicap issues.
 Panama is, unfortunately, not a handicapped, friendly country.